Würzburg Cathedral: Organs

 The main organ was built in 1969 by the organ builders Klais.
 There is a second organ for the choir, and a third is planned for 2010.

 Bells

 The cathedral today has 20 bells, with a total combined weight of 26 tons.

-The largest bell or bourdon is the Salvator Bell with a diameter of 2.3 m and weighing in at 10 tons.
-Of the old bells only the Lobdeburg Bell, by Cunradus Citewar of Würzburg, the most prominent bellfounder of his time, dates from 1257.
+11 bells are cast in 1965, and 8 very small bells called cymbal bells are cast in 2006.
+The oldest bell in the cathedral is the Lobdeburg Bell, it was cast by Cunradus Citewar of Würzburg, the most prominent bellfounder of his time, dates from 1257.
 Because it was taken down in 1933 and stored in the crypt, it is the only ancient bell of the cathedral to have survived the firestorm caused by the bombing of 16 March 1945.
 It now hangs in the south-west tower and is rung every Friday at 3:00 p.m., to mark the hour of the death of Jesus Christ.
+The largest bell or bourdon is the Salvator Bell and it weighs 10 tons.

 All the other bells melted and the liquid metal ran down into the basement of the towers, where the stored cathedral treasure was destroyed.